 And if everything goes to plan then the company that you started working with for less money than normal should start having more success and more money to spend, giving you the license to up your hourly rate when your initial contract is up for renewal.

-c) Marketing Yourself
+1. Marketing Yourself

 It’s one thing to be able to gain exposure for your clients – but if you can’t do the same for yourself then they’ll never be able to find you in the first place.

-If you’re not an all-round marketing guru with expertise in all areas, I would very much recommend brushing up on the basics of social media marketing, SEO, email marketing and website design to give yourself the best chance of being found by new clients.
+If you’re not an all-round marketing guru with expertise in all areas, I would very much recommend brushing up on the basics of social media marketing, SEO, email marketing, and website design to give yourself the best chance of being found by new clients.

 Fortunately, as a prospective freelance marketer, you should already be quite well-versed in gaining exposure – I hope!
 So this shouldn’t be a major challenge.

-It’s more a case of finding the hours in a week to update your website, write a blog, check your search ranking, update your social media profiles, send out a marketing email as well as managing your finances, chasing invoice payment and doing your actual job in marketing.
+It’s more a case of finding the hours in a week to update your website, write a blog, check your search ranking, update your social media profiles, send out a marketing email as well as managing your finances, chasing invoice payment, and doing your actual job in marketing.
 Which brings us nicely onto my next point…

-b) Managing Your Time
+2. Managing Your Time

-One bit of advice that I remember reading before starting out has turned out to be one of the most useful.
+One bit of advice that I remember reading before starting has turned out to be one of the most useful.

 Don’t take on too much work!
-If you’re lucky enough to be flooded with enquiries then it can be very tempting to take on as much work as possible – after all, it won’t last forever.
+If you’re lucky enough to be flooded with inquiries then it can be very tempting to take on as much work as possible – after all, it won’t last forever.
 But overburdening yourself can have unintended negative consequences, and it’s very difficult to judge exactly how many hours you should work as a freelancer.

 You might have allocated 6 hours a week for Client X, and 10 hours a week for Client Y, but it doesn’t always work out exactly as you plan.
 Sometimes client work can overrun and you’ll find yourself without enough hours in the week to do your work.
 And that means the quality of the work for each client will suffer, which isn’t a good omen for maintaining a long-term partnership with them.

-Also, not having enough time to deal with your personal finances will severely impact you further down the line and make that tax return an even bigger headache than before.
+Also, not having enough time to deal with your finances will severely impact you further down the line and make that tax return an even bigger headache than before.
 Not having any time to market yourself will hit you hard too, because if your current work dries up then you won’t be in a position to source some more as quickly as you would like.